FarhangQ/odoo-woo/README.txt

 == Installation ==
 1. Upload the plugin folder to wp-content/plugins/
 2. Activate the plugin from the WordPress admin
-3. Configure your Odoo credentials in the plugin file
+3. Configure your Odoo credentials in the plugin settings
 4. Go to Odoo Woo menu to import modules/products

 == Changelog ==